-Classical Percusion: Classical percussionists should prepare 2 contrasting solo pieces with one on snare drum and the second on a mallet instrument (either xylophone, marimba, vibraphone) with 2 or 4 mallets.
-Snare drum, 4 1/3 octaves marimba, vibraphone, and xylophone are provided
+Classical Percusion: Classical percussionists should prepare 2 contrasting solo pieces with one on snare drum and the second on a mallet instrument (either xylophone or vibraphone) with 2 or 4 mallets.
+Snare drum, vibraphone, and xylophone are provided

 Classical Bass: Classical bassists should prepare 2 contrasting solo etudes with use of the bow.